savindu19990928/Spera/Readme IMPORTANT.txt

-Please provide MongoDB URI, E-mail, Google Oauth2 client id, Google Oauth2 client secret, Google Oauth2 refresh token before run the server
+Please provide MongoDB URI, E-mail (Gmail), Google Oauth2 client id, Google Oauth2 client secret, Google Oauth2 refresh token before run the server

 MongoDB URI is important but if you are not using alert service then other environment variables aren't needed